-The Fund's portfolio of assets is diversified by size (within a range of \$400,000 to \$2.5m), by borrower (within a class of borrowers which are entities related to the Investment Manager) and by borrower activity (development of commercial, retail, residential and specialised property).
-However the Fund does not comply with this benchmark because the Fund's portfolio of assets is not diversified by class of borrower or geographic region as all of the loans to date have been made to related parties of the Fund's Investment Manager in relation to development projects in the state of Victoria.
+The Fund's portfolio of assets is diversified by size (within a range of \$600,000 to \$2,147,000), by borrower (within a class of borrowers which are entities related to the Investment Manager) and by borrower activity (development of commercial, retail, residential and specialised property).

+The Fund does not comply with this benchmark because the Fund's portfolio of assets is not diversified by class of borrower or geographic region as all of the loans to date have been made to related parties of the Fund's Investment Manager in relation to development projects in the state of Victoria.

 The Fund also does not comply with this benchmark as the Fund may lend to a single borrower who exceeds 5.0% of the Fund's assets.
-However, once the Fund is substantially established and invested, the Fund does not intend to lend more than 25.0% of the Fund's assets to a single borrower.
 Furthermore, loans made by the Fund may not always be secured by a first mortgage over real property.

-Since 1 August 2017, the Fund has lent money to borrowers that are related parties of the Fund's Investment Manager for developments projects summarized as follows (as at [date]):
+Since 1 August 2017, the Fund has lent money to borrowers that are related parties of the Fund's Investment Manager for developments projects summarized as follows (as at 30 September 2021):

-Loan Portfolio

-Development Loan Facility Ongoing or Arrears Class of Maturity

-Type Amount Repaid Activity Profile

-Early Learning Centre and Medium Density Residential Townhouses \$991,000 Repaid in Full Nil Construction Project N/A Service station, Medical Clinic and Large Format Retail \$1,320,000 Ongoing Nil Commercial Construction Project 0-12 months remaining Child Care Centre \$600,000 Ongoing Nil Commercial Construction Project 0-12 months remaining Child Care Centre \$600,000 Ongoing Nil Commercial Construction Project 0-12 months remaining Land Subdivision, Childcare and Medical Clinic 1,695,000 Repaid in Full Nil Residential Development Project 12-24 months remaining Residential Townhouses \$1,232,000 Ongoing Nil Residential Construction Project 12-24 months remaining Residential Townhouses \$400,000 Ongoing Nil Residential Construction Project 12-24 months remaining Service station, Medical Clinic, Childcare Centre \$2,147,000 Ongoing Nil Commercial Construction Project 12-24 months remaining Service station and Bulky Good / Restricted Retail \$2,140,000 Ongoing Nil Commercial Construction Project 12-24 months remaining
+Loan Portfo lio Loan No. Development Type Total Loan Facility Amount Ongoing or Repaid Arrears Class of Activity Maturity Profile 1 Early Learning Centre and Medium Density Residential Townhouses \$991,000 Repaid in Full Nil Construction Project N/A 2 Service station, Fast Food and Large Format Retail \$1,320,000 Repaid in Full Nil Commercial Construction Project N/A 3 Child Care Centre \$600,000 Ongoing Nil Commercial Construction Project 0-12 months remaining 4 Child Care Centre \$600,000 Repaid in Full Nil Commercial Construction Project N/A 5 Land Subdivision, Childcare and Medical Clinic 1,695,000 Repaid in Full Nil Residential Development Project N/A

+6 Residential Townhouses \$1,232,000 Repaid in Full Nil Residential Construction Project N/A 7 Residential Townhouses \$400,000 Repaid in Full Nil Residential Construction Project N/A 8 Service station, Medical Clinic, Childcare Centre \$2,147,000 Ongoing Nil Commercial Construction Project 12-24 months remaining 9 Service station and Bulky Good / Restricted Retail \$2,140,000 Repaid in Full Nil Commercial Construction Project N/A 10 Child Care Centre \$1,100,000 Ongoing Nil Commercial Construction Project 12-24 months remaining 11 Staged Multi Lot Subdivision and Medium Density Development \$1,680,000 Ongoing Nil Construction Project 12-24 months remaining

-^{}The current Loan Portfolio has a total of 9 loans which have loan facilities with interest rates ranging from 17% to 20% interest only p.a. with Loan to Valuation Ratios (LVRs) ranging from 70% - 90%.
-Loan sizes vary from \$400,000 - \$2,147,000.
-Locations of developments are in Cranbourne, Frankston, Greenvale, Kurunjang, Lara, Hallam and Tarneit.
-The proportion of the total loan money that has been lent to the largest borrower: 19.30% of the Loan Portfolio has been leant to the largest borrower.
-All loans to date have been secured by way of a second mortgage (unregistered subordinated mortgage) as well as a general security interest over the borrower and guarantees provided by the borrower principals.
+The current Loan Portfolio has a total of 4 loans which have loan facilities with interest rates ranging from 18% to 20% interest only per annum with Loan to Valuation Ratios (LVRs) ranging from 70% - 90%.
+Loan sizes vary from \$600,000 - \$2,147,000.
+Locations of developments are in Greenvale, Kurunjang and Lara.

+The proportion of the total loan money that has been lent to the largest borrower is 29.28%.
+All loans are currently secured by way of second unregistered mortgage, a general security interest over the borrower and guarantees provided by the borrower principals.
 Other than the loans the Fund's only other asset is cash.
 The Fund does not use any derivative products.